 In fact, tokenization of physical objects and real-life experiences can redefine the way we approach shared ownership, memberships, ticketing, exclusivity, and branding.
 To use just one example – counterfeiting of event tickets is a huge and expensive problem.
 NFTs on the blockchain can provide solutions for tickets and supply chains because they are unique, unfakeable, and immediately verifiable.

 NFTs may be digital, but it doesn’t mean they are ephemeral.
-There is a lucrative secondary market for NFTs of all kinds, and the value placed on them by digitally-native communities is very real.
+There is a secondary market for NFTs of all kinds, and the value placed on them by digitally-native communities is very real.

 Secure Identity and Data with NFTs

 However, the NFT use cases that have the greatest potential to change our lives are still in the future.
 A range of unique documents can be represented by NFTs – birth certificates and passports, proofs of ownership, medical records, certificates of academic and professional achievement.